Claude Proxy Configuration Reference

 Log Rotation

-Log files (proxy-*.jsonl and proxy-debug-*.jsonl) are automatically cleaned up to prevent unbounded growth.
+Log files (proxy-*.jsonl, proxy-attempts-*.jsonl, proxy-debug-*.jsonl) and old body-capture directories are automatically cleaned up to prevent unbounded growth.

 | Parameter | Value | Description |